The Archimedean order unitization of seminormed ordered vector spaces: Introduction

 By the universal property, $\Arch{E}$ is unique up to a unique order isomorphism. \end{theorem}

-The construction of $\Arch{E}$ is very similar to that of $\unitArch{E}$, except that the topological closure is replaced by the algebraically closed hull of the convex set $E_+$ (in the sense of \cite[\S 16.2.(5)]{Kothe-I}).
+Emelyanov's construction is equivalent to taking the algebraically closed hull (in the sense of \cite[\S 16.2.(5)]{Kothe-I}) of the positive cone $E_+$ and then dividing out the lineality space of the resulting cone.
 However, this construction does not add an order unit, so the Archimedeanization of an arbitrary space is generally not an AOU space.

-The Archimedeanization of Paulsen and Tomforde requires too much structure on $E$ (namely, an order unit), and the Archimedeanization of Emelyanov results in a space with not enough structure (namely, no order units).
-The aim of this paper is to provide the ``missing middle'': we show that every \emph{seminormed} ordered vector space can be turned into an AOU space in a canonical way.
+The aforementioned results can be used to make a space Archimedean, but they do not add an order unit.
+In this paper, we give a related construction that simultaneously makes the space Archimedean and adds an order unit.
+To do so, we require a little bit of extra structure: we assume that the space is equipped with a seminorm.